 ARTS In-School Programs

-What’s an ARTS Residency?
+What’s an Arts Residency?

-• The ARTS (Arts Reaching the Students) in-school residency program places professional artists in local schools for residencies ranging in length from 2 to 25 days.
+The ARTS (Arts Reaching the Students) in-school residency program places professional artists in local schools for residencies ranging in length from 2 to 25 days.
 Individually designed projects help schools support social, emotional, and academic growth through hands-on artmaking.
 While programs are geared to serve core groups of 10-60 students, Perkins works with each school to coordinate additional opportunities for other students, staff, families, volunteers, or community members to participate.

-What kinds of ARTS Residencies does Perkins offer?
+What kinds of Arts Residencies does Perkins Offer?

 Dance & Movement